statisticalbiotechnology/bibook/bibook/msa/progressive.md

 IAM-PEPPE-D
 IAMAPEPPERD
 ```
-These sequence were the most similar among remaining ones.
+These sequences were the most similar among remaining ones.
 :::

 :::{grid-item-card}